-The bill amends the Elliott-Larsen Civil Rights Act to expand the definition of civil rights and prohibit discriminatory practices based on various factors, including vaccination status.
-It introduces new legal language that defines terms such as "immunity passport," "regulated entity," and "vaccination status."
-The bill specifies that state or local governmental entities, as well as private universities and community colleges, cannot deny services or employment opportunities based on an individual's vaccination status or lack of an immunity passport.
-Additionally, employers are prohibited from discriminating against individuals in employment matters due to their vaccination status.
+The bill amends the Elliott-Larsen Civil Rights Act to include protections against discrimination based on vaccination status and immunity passports.
+It defines key terms such as "employer," "health facility or agency," and "vaccination status," and establishes that state or local governmental entities, as well as private universities and community colleges, cannot deny services or employment opportunities based on an individual's vaccination status or lack of an immunity passport.
+Additionally, employers are prohibited from refusing employment, terminating, or discriminating against individuals based on their vaccination status.

 Statutes affected: House Introduced Bill: 37.2101, 37.2804